Using An Online Psychological Evaluation: Assessing Mental Health While Hiring

 If you're seeking online personality tests or psychological evaluations, search online to find what's available for your company or industry.
 Some job search boards also offer their own psychological or skill-based tests and support for employers.

-If you're a prospective employee and are nervous about having to complete a health or psychological exam or test when applying for jobs, you might benefit from discussing your worries with a psychologist.
+If you're a prospective employee and are nervous about having to complete a physical or mental health test when applying for a job, you might benefit from discussing your worries with a psychologist.
 Often, therapists are trained to offer insight into personality types, healthy behaviors, and socialization.
-They can also help with an existing mental health condition such as depression or eating disorders.
+They can also help with an existing mental health conditions such as depression, bipolar disorder, or eating disorders.

 If you're applying for a job online, you might also try therapy online with an online therapist.
 This treatment modality is often more available, affordable, and flexible than in-person therapy for getting immediate help, which might require a long commute to an office.
 You can choose the time and place you receive care through online counseling.
 Additionally, studies show that internet-based therapy is often more effective.
 One study showed that 71% of online therapy participants preferred it to traditional methods.